hyomuk-kim/hyomuk-kim.github.io/_portfolio/project3_brain_interface.md

 ---
 <!-- <br/><img src='/images/500x300.png'> -->

-> Info.
+> **Info.**
   _Sep.
 2020 ~ Apr.
 2021 at Global AI Center with 4 members._

 ## Goal

-The goal of this project was to develop a Brain-Machine Interface prototype for Proof-of-Concept using EEG or EMG to sense, interpret, and recognize specific linguistic imagery or body movements, enabling device control based on neural signals for the exploration and validation of future interfaces.
+The goal of this project was to develop a Brain-Machine Interface prototype for proof-of-concept using EEG or EMG to sense, interpret, and recognize specific linguistic imagery or body movements, enabling device control based on neural signals for the exploration and validation of future interfaces.

 ## Need